Lil Lotus: Personal life

 Villagran has one child, his son named Luca.
 Luca was born when Villagran was twenty-one, to a woman named Miranda that he had been in a relationship with since he was nineteen.
-The couple broke up and got back together multiple times, but eventually broke up permanently after two years, a year of which was the relationship was long-distance, as she had moved to Oklahoma.
-Villagran has been in a relation with rapper Sage Aquafina, who he had become engaged to, and bought a house in Dallas with, by 2019.
+The couple broke up and got back together multiple times, but eventually broke up permanently after two years, for a year of which the relationship was long-distance, as she had moved to Oklahoma.
+Villagran then had a relationship with rapper Sage Aquafina, who he had become engaged to, and bought a house in Dallas with in 2019.
 By 2020, the couple had split up, an event which influenced multiple of his subsequent songs.

 Later on in Lil Lotus' career, he became addicted to cocaine and various opiates (mainly oxycodone and fentanyl).
-Eventually he reached sobriety, which he has maintained since the summer of 2019.
+Eventually he reached sobriety in the summer of 2019.
 After almost a year of sobriety, he relapsed for three months, before becoming sober once again in April 2020.
+He relapsed one more time and posted about it on Instagram in July 2024 when he announced he was one year clean again.

 Villagran has been diagnosed with bipolar disorder.
 He is also openly bisexual.

 Musical style

 Villagran's early solo music has been categorised by critics as emo rap, with Hysteria magazine hailing him as "one of the biggest influences of the emo-rap genre".
 However, he disavows the label himself, preferring to say that his music is simply an updated version of emo.
 His music often incorporates elements of Contemporary R&B, trap and pop punk.
 Dead Press writer Tyler Turner described his music as "push[ing] the boundaries of modern emo without falling too deeply into the trap of instrumental idleness".

-On his debut album Errør Bøy, Villagran transitioned his music closer to pop punk.
+On his debut album Error Boy, Villagran transitioned his music closer to pop punk.

 He has cited influences including the Red Jumpsuit Apparatus, Saosin, Alesana, Escape the Fate, SeeYouSpaceCowboy, Wicca Phase Springs Eternal, Horse Head and Cold Hart.